 Best efforts commitments remain unusual.
 Transactions are carried out in Luxembourg when the acquisition deal has been secured through fully underwritten commitments in connection with acquisition financing.
-Luxembourg being mainly a platform elected for both its 'tax-appeal' and ease of public quotation and pragmatic contractual enforcement, parties resort to the Luxembourg jurisdictions when the deal is nearly completed and all financing details have been sorted out.
-With closing occurring when financing is secured, it is therefore infrequent to negotiate a transaction in Luxembourg whose financing remains uncertain.
+Luxembourg being mainly a platform elected for both its 'tax appeal', and easiness of public quotation and pragmatic contractual enforcement, parties resort to the Luxembourg jurisdiction when the deal is nearly completed and all financing details have been sorted out.
+As closing occurs when financing is secured, it is unusual to negotiate a transaction in Luxembourg whose financing remains uncertain.